 Can I add other ingredients to the salad?

-<pDefinitely!
+Definitely!
 Feel free to get creative.
 You can add diced tomatoes, avocado, or even some chopped pickles for an extra zing.
 The possibilities are endless!

-Is this Loaded Baked Potato Salad gluten-free?
+Is this Loaded Potato Salad gluten-free?

 Yes, this recipe is gluten-free as long as you ensure that the mayonnaise and mustard you use are gluten-free.
 Always check the labels to be safe!